-STEP 15 A. When the final assessment has been completed and all committee requirements have been satisfied, the candidate is certified by the CPM CPM as ready to receive a call.
-The candidate's certification is certifies reported to presbytery (G-14.0450). candidate Form 6 (Summary Report of Candidate's Final Assessment of B. ready to Readiness to be Examined for Ordination) should be completed receive a (indicating that the final assessment has been completed and the call and candidate certified ready to be examined for ordination) and placed in reports to the candidate's file.
-Upon request of a calling presbytery, the presbytery candidate's file that includes Form 6 is transmitted.
+- A. When the final assessment has been completed and all committee requirements have been satisfied, the candidate is certified by the CPM as ready to receive a call.
+The candidate's certification is reported to presbytery (G-14.0450). - B. Form 6 (Summary Report of Candidate's Final Assessment of Readiness to be Examined for Ordination) should be completed (indicating that the final assessment has been completed and the candidate certified ready to be examined for ordination) and placed in the candidate's file.
+Upon request of a calling presbytery, the candidate's file that includes Form 6 is transmitted.